-So, let’s say you enjoy a burrito (and I do), just how can you get your fix without the guilt?
+So, let’s say you enjoy a burrito (and we do), just how can you get your fix without the guilt?
 Are we really at the mercy of the food do-gooders?
 The chains?

 Nope.
 And the same thing is happening there (and no, sorry, adding shredded lettuce doesn’t make everything all better).

-Here’s my recipe for a healthier burrito.
+Here’s our recipe for a healthier burrito – the turkey burrito.
 It really doesn’t take much time to make this recipe, and if you make double the turkey filling part and freeze the extra, it’s even quicker to enjoy this great dish the second time around.

-Before you make this dish, understand that as much as I’d like to make it 100-percent healthy, in my mind, there’s only so far you can go before you begin to compromise the integrity of the original.
+Before you make this dish, understand that as much as we’d like to make it 100-percent healthy, in our mind, there’s only so far you can go before you begin to compromise the integrity of the original.

-I think this version is a good middle ground.
+We think the turkey burrito is a good middle ground.

 Makes 4 – Nice Size Burritos